Recognized influence of physical and social factors on health

 In order to establish health as a shared priority, community members need to view it as a collective concern.
 To improve health for all, we must recognize how our health can be influenced by the conditions of our community and the behaviors of those around us.

-In 2015, RWJF National Survey of Health Attitudes found that only 34% of adults believe that one’s surroundings (both other people’s behaviors and factors like physical environment, social support, and community safety) impact health and well-being.
-An increase in this percentage would signal a greater understanding of health as an interconnected experience, linked to the people around us and the places where we live, learn, work, and play.
+In 2018, the National Survey of Health Attitudes found that 37% of adults in the U.S. believed that one’s surroundings (both other people’s behaviors and factors like physical environment, social support, and community safety) strongly influence health and well-being.
+This represents a small but statistically significant increase since 2015, when 34% reported a strong influence.
+There are notable differences by race/ethnicity, with more black (40%), Hispanic/Latinx (45%), and Asian (45%) adults reporting strong influence of these factors on health, relative to whites (33%).
+An increase in this percentage signals a greater understanding of health as an interconnected experience, linked to the people around us and the places where we live, learn, work, and play.

 Internet Searches for Health Promoting Information

 When health is a shared value, people search for ways to promote and improve health and well-being.
 This measure demonstrates the extent to which people are doing so online.
 Based on a set of commonly used keywords about promoting health, Google searches in 2019 were very similar to those in 2016, with very little change in focus on fitness related topics (54%) relative to other wellness related issues (11%) or the topic of being healthy (31%).